I hope you enjoy reading this blog post.

 Drawbacks of Incorrect Use of Fog Lights

-- Improper usage of fog lights can cause glares in other drivers.
+• Improper usage of fog lights can cause glare for other drivers.
 Using them inaccurately in clear weather can worsen the situation.

-- Using fog lights in good lighting conditions results in scattering of light.
+• Using fog lights in good lighting conditions results in the scattering of light.
 It makes it daunting to focus on the road.

 Disadvantages of Incorrect Use of High Beams